The Limits of Politics

 Antón Barba-Kay is Associate Professor of Philosophy at The Catholic University of America, in Washington, D.C.
 (He is also, at the moment, Visiting Professor of Humanities at Deep Springs College, in California.)
 He earned his Ph.D. from the University of Chicago’s Committee on Social Thought, with a dissertation on Hegel’s Phenomenology of Spirit.
 The bulk of his research has concentrated on the subjects of recognition and aesthetics in nineteenth-century German philosophy.
 He is also writing a book about the political and philosophical implications of the digital revolution.

 Ryan P. Hanley

 Ryan Patrick Hanley is Professor of Political Science at Boston College.
 His research in the history of political philosophy focuses on the Enlightenment.
 He is the author of Our Great Purpose: Adam Smith on Living a Better Life and Love’s Enlightenment: Rethinking Charity in Modernity.

 Jacob Howland is McFarlin Professor of Philosophy Emeritus at the University of Tulsa.
 He has written about Plato, Aristotle, Xenophon, Kierkegaard, the Talmud, the Holocaust, ideological tyranny, and other subjects.
 His most recent book is Glaucon’s Fate: History, Myth, and Character in Plato’s Republic.

-Flagg Taylor is an Associate Professor of Government at Skidmore College.
+Flagg Taylor is an Associate Professor of Government at Skidmore College, and serves on the Academic Council of the Victims of Communism Memorial Foundation.
 He is editor most recently of The Long Night of the Watchman: Essays by Václav Benda, 1977–1989.
 He is currently writing a book on Czech dissent in the 1970s and 1980s.